frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/02.container-security/readme.md

 tigera-scanner scan container-security/test-image:minimal
 ```

 In this section we've used the Tigera-scanner to issue a simple scan on two images.
-It is worth noting that Tigera-scanner has a lot more capabilities and its full potential can be unlocked by using <a href="https://www.calicocloud.io/home" target="_blank">Calico Cloud</a>.
+It is worth noting that Tigera-scanner has a lot more capabilities and its full potential can be unlocked by using [Calico Cloud](https://www.calicocloud.io/home).

 <img src="https://www.calicocloud.io/static/media/screen-prod-info-ia.97827030045a13f2de75.png" alt="Calico Cloud" height="500rm">